aastha-yadav-01/Basic-Frontend-Projects/README.md

 # Basic-Frontend-Projects
-A repository of basic frontend projects
+A repository of basic frontend projects using HTML, CSS, and JavaScript